MHCommunity/mousehunt-improved/CONTRIBUTING.md

 The `src/data/` folder contains JSON data files that are used by the extension and may need to be updated from time to time.

-- `environments-events.json` Environment data for event locations.
 - `items-marketplace-hidden.json` List of items to hide in the marketplace, this should be updated with any new premium items that aren't popular/useful or any other items that should be hidden.
 - `library-assignments.json` Library Assignments IDs, costs, rewards, etc.
 - `m400-locations.json` Location and mice mapping for the M400 library assignment.
 - `map-groups.json` Map groups for the map sorter/categorizer.
 - `recipes-me-conversion.json` Recipe IDs that should show a Warning message when converting with Magic Essence.
 - `recipes-to-reorder.json` Recipe IDs that should be reordered on the crafting page.
-- `relic-hunter-hints.json` Mapping of locations and hints for the Relic Hunter mouse.
-- `ultimate-checkmark.json` Item lists for the Ultimate Checkmark feature.
 - `upscaled-images-skip.json` List of image URLs to skip when upscaling, used by the Image Upscaling module to skip images that don't need to be upscaled.
 Can contain a wildcard at the end of the URL to match paths.
-- `upscaled-images.json` Mapping of image URLs to upscaled image URLs, used by the Image Upscaling module to replace images with upscaled versions.

 ## Adding a map to the map sorter/categorizer